CharafeddineMechalikh/PureEdgeSim/README.md

 <a id="how-to-use"></a>

 <p align="justify">
 There are several ways to use PureEdgeSim; however, it is strongly advisable to run PureEdgeSim via a Java development environment, like Eclipse IDE.
-A set of predefined examples is provided under the [“/examples“](https://github.com/CharafeddineMechalikh/PureEdgeSim/tree/master/PureEdgeSim/examples) directory, which should allow anyone to become familiar with PureEdgeSim.
+A set of predefined examples is provided under the <a href="https://github.com/CharafeddineMechalikh/PureEdgeSim/tree/master/PureEdgeSim/examples">“/examples“</a> directory, which should allow anyone to become familiar with PureEdgeSim.
 </p>

 ### Using an IDE